-Withdrawals due to AEs were NR among the Step 3 Safety Analysis Set of study the E1910 trial; however, they were available for the Step 3 Analysis Set.
-Among patients included in the Step 3 Analysis Set, 14 of 152 patients (9.2%) in the blinatumomab plus chemotherapy arm discontinued treatment due to AEs/side effects/complications compared to 5 of 134 patients (3.7%) discontinuing due to AEs/side effects/complications in the chemotherapy arm.
+Withdrawals due to AEs were NR among the step 3 safety analysis set of the E1910 trial; however, they were available for the step 3 analysis set.
+Among patients included in the step 3 analysis set, 14 of 152 patients (9.2%) in the blinatumomab plus chemotherapy arm discontinued treatment due to AEs, side effects, or complications compared with 5 of 134 patients (3.7%) who discontinued due to AEs, side effects, or complications in the chemotherapy arm.